Getting Started

 .
 On the password prompt, provide the value for MARIADB_ROOT_PASSWORD

-found in the Pod’s environment.
+which can be found in the Pod’s environment.

 help